PUBLIC SAFETY

 Getting Ready

-First you must acquire a Physicians Clearance to Test Form at the Criminal Justice Institute Palm Beach State College Lake Worth Campus.
+Once you register for the PAT test online, you must acquire a Physician’s Medical Clearance Form.
+You can also pick one up at the Criminal Justice Institute at Palm Beach State College’s Lake Worth Campus, room PSC 123.
 The form must be completed by a Florida Licensed Physician and returned to the CJI.
-When the form is returned the student will be allowed to sign up for the Physical Agility Test at the cost of $40.00.
-This test is valid for a period of six months from the date of administration.
-The Physicians Clearance to Test Form and receipt of payment must be returned to the Criminal Justice Institute Selection Center.
+This form is valid for a period of six months from the date of administration.

 The Day of the PAT